DalCerroINFOSEC/SecureTheLand/Threat.md

 ## Lateral Movement
 ### Offensive
 #### [Pass-the-Hash Attack | Pass the hash Walkthrough | Hackingarticles.in](https://www.hackingarticles.in/lateral-movement-pass-the-hash-attack/)
+###### Pass-the-Hash (PtH) attack is a technique whereby an attacker captures a password hash (as opposed to the password characters) and then simply passes it through for authentication and potentially lateral access to other networked systems.
 ## Domain Domination
 ### Offensive
 #### [Domain Controller Skeleton Key | DC Skeleton Key Attack Walkthrough/Backdoor Persistence in Domain | Hackingarticles.in](https://www.hackingarticles.in/domain-controller-backdoor-skeleton-key/)